brendanhay/khan/README.md

 as Chef, Puppet, and Ansible on Amazon Web Services (AWS).

-The key tenants behind Khan's approach to management and deployment of cloud applications is a convention-over-configuration driven workflow, immutablity, and simplicity.
+The key tenants behind Khan's approach to management and deployment of cloud applications are convention-over-configuration, immutablity, and simplicity.

 ## Contribute